Explore Opportunity Zones

 What are Opportunity Funds?

-An Opportunity Fund is a new tax-advantaged investment vehicle created by the Economic Opportunity Act - part of the tax reform passed in late 2017.
+An Opportunity Fund is a new tax-advantaged investment vehicle created by the Investing in Opportunity Act - part of the tax reform passed in late 2017.
 The goal is to help spur greater private-sector investment in targeted communities across the country called Opportunity Zones.

 What are opportunity zones?